akprodromou/akprodromou.github.io/index.md

 ## About me

-I'm Antonis and I use data to understand how the world works and share that knowledge with others.
+I use data to understand how the world works and share that knowledge with others.

 I build data pipelines and visuals that help organizations uncover how they operate, make clearer decisions and improve.
 With a background in engineering and management, my aim is to show the full picture hidden in raw information, from different perspectives.